-The 300 acre Knight’s Pond Preserve is popular for ice skating, bird watching, fishing, dog walking, mountain biking, trail running, snowmobiling, hunting, and more.
-Located less than a mile from the town centers of Cumberland and North Yarmouth, the preserve includes one shore of a 46-acre pond, a large block of forestland, a network of trails, and critical wildlife habitat.
+The 334 acre Knight’s Pond Preserve is popular for ice skating, bird watching, fishing, dog walking, mountain biking, trail running, snowmobiling, hunting, and more.
+Located less than a mile from the town centers of both Cumberland and North Yarmouth, the preserve includes most of the shoreline of a 46-acre pond, a large block of forestland, a network of trails, and critical wildlife habitat.

 - White to red cut-off, return on Greely Rd Ext: 1.7 miles